curityio/mobile-deployments/README.md

 ## Configuration

 The files in the `resources` folder provide base behaviors related to data and user accounts.\
-Different deployment scenarios can use their own configuration files and supply parameters.
+Different deployment scenarios can apply specific configuration files or override parameters.

 For example, HAAPI deployments require a number of technical configuration settings.\
 You can study the resources for a particular code example and apply them to your deployed deployments.